khadijadooja/predict-bike-sharing/report-template.md

 ## Summary
 in this project we lean :
-how to analyse and extract data for training our model the importance of type and adding features to best fitting use different hyperParameters for augment performance score
+-how to analyse and extract data for training our model -the importance of type and adding features to best fitting -use different hyperParameters for augment performance score